NEHILChipsJU/adaptation/README.md

 The study demonstrates how conceptors can go beyond static projections by adapting online through the CCL, enabling RC systems to dynamically adjust to new temporal patterns, an essential property for robust neuromorphic computation.

+The reservoir is implemented using an Echo State Network (ESN).

 ---

 ## Task 1: Sinusoidal Interpolation

-The RC was trained with **two sine waves** of equal amplitude but different periods.
+The ESN was trained with **two sine waves** of equal amplitude but different periods.
 Each sine wave defines a distinct internal reservoir state, represented by two conceptors: **C₁** and **C₂**.

 To interpolate between them, the following definition is used: